 - the individual has objected to you processing their data under Article 21(1), and you are considering whether your legitimate grounds override those of the individual.

-In any case where an individual requests the processing of their data is restricted, the Data Controller must either remove it from HOPS or liaise directly with HOPS regarding the restriction or deletion.
+In any case where an individual requests the processing of their data is restricted, the Data Controller must either remove it from HOPS or liaise directly with HOPS regarding the restriction.
+Data which is restricted from processing IS still permitted to be stored, and 'archived' users would fall into this scenario.

 The Right to Data Portability